Assessing the Foundation

 Volatility is inherent in equity investing, and mainly reflects short-term sentiment.
 This short-term focus can obscure what matters over the long term.
 We believe cyclical forces like currency depreciation or slowing economic growth won’t derail the massive, potentially decades-long secular trends that we see evolving in key countries.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 All investments are subject to market risk, including the possible loss of principal.
 Differences in account size, timing of transactions, and market conditions prevailing at the time of investment may lead to different results, and clients may lose money.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 You should not assume that any investment is or will be profitable.
-GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.

 The MSCI Emerging Markets Index (MSCI EM) is a free float-adjusted market capitalization-weighted index that is designed to measure the equity market performance of emerging markets.
 The MSCI Turkey Index is designed to measure the performance of the large and mid-cap segments of the Turkish market.
 With 12 constituents, the index covers about 85 percent of the equity universe in Turkey.
 Investments cannot be made directly in a broad-based securities index.